-What Is a Co-signer?
+What Is a Co-Signer and How It Works

-By Upstart Content Team | Updated June 30, 2022
+By Upstart Content Team | Updated April 5, 2026

-reading time 4 min read
+reading time 7 min read

 A man drives a car while a woman sits in the passenger seat and considers becoming a co-signer